On this page

 pythonnameerrordebuggingscopevariables

-Python throws NameError when you reference a name — variable, function, class, or module — that doesn't exist in the current scope at the time of execution.
+Python throws NameError when you reference a name that does not exist in the current scope at the time of execution.
+The name could be a variable, function, class, or module.

 1. Local scope (inside the current function)